 Um, no thanks.

-And while there are definitely stores that are more Hanukkah-friendly, I’m still constantly searching.
+And we of course love filling our home with fun Hanukkah-themed goodies.
+While there are definitely stores that are more Hanukkah-friendly, I’m still constantly searching.
 And then constantly disappointed.

 So instead of us all having to search every store, I thought I would make life easier for everyone and put the absolute best Hanukkah gifts, crafts, decorations and books all in one place so we can shop quickly and get back to our dreidel games and latke frying and making our Hanukkahs more meaningful.